kukuu/blockchain/open-banking-api.md

 Access token is included in the API requests' Authorization header, ensuring secure data transmission.
 Access tokens will have a limited lifespan, and the API will provide a refresh token to obtain a new access token when it expires.

-#### Data Encryption and Security:

-All sensitive data transmitted between the third-party app and the API will be encrypted using HTTPS.
-The API will implement strong security measures to protect against common attacks.
-Including:

-- Broken Access control
-- Cryptographic failure
-- Insecure design
-- SQL Injection Attacks
-- DOS Attack
-- DDOS Attack
-- Authentication and Authorisation failures
-- Cross Site Scripting
-- Malware and Phishing.

 #### API Rate Limiting and Throttling:

 Rate Limiting and throttling mechanisms will be implemented to prevent abuse and ensure fair usage of the API.